 A new seal assembly should be installed any time the old seal is removed from the pump.
 Wear patterns on the finished faces cannot be realigned during reassembly.

 Reusing an old seal could result in premature failure.

-To ease installation of the seal, lubricate the exter-

-nal stationary seat O-ring with a very small amount of " $P-80^{\oplus}$ Emulsion" or water.
+To ease installation of the seal, lubricate the shaft sleeve O-ring (14) and the external stationary seat O-ring with a very small amount of " $P-80^{\$}$ Emulsion" or water.
 See Figure 8 for seal part identification.